alexfreska/flwr/README.md

 Flowur
 ======

 The Flowur project is a collection of tools aimed at optimizing the creation of flowcharts, diagnostics, and other graph based visualizations.
-Flowur has two main components; controllers and templates.
-Controllers focus on retrieving user data intuitively and quickly.
+Flowur has two main components: interfaces and templates.
+Interfaces focus on retrieving user data intuitively and quickly.
 Templates generate interpretations of the data set they are given.

-Controllers
+Interfaces
 ===========
-Controllers are user interfaces that streamline node based data entry and build a JSON file using the Flowur markup.
+Interfaces streamline node based data entry and build a JSON file using the Flowur markup.